 - 1. Affordable housing units shall be geographically dispersed throughout the development where feasible, and the dwelling units shall be compatible with the design of the remainder of the development in terms of appearance. - 2.
-An affordable housing unit shall not have more than 1,500 square feet of living space.
+An affordable housing unit shall not have more than fifteen hundred (1,500) square feet of living space.
 The Planning Board shall require deed restrictions that prohibit future expansion of the square footage of living space. - 3.
 The affordable housing lots/units shall be constructed concurrently with the remainder of the project. - 4.
 An affordable housing development may be developed as a clustered housing development pursuant to Section 11.3.
-Clustered Housing Developments, and/or as multiplex housing pursuant to Section 11.7.
-Multiplex Housing.
+Clustered Housing Developments.
 Affordable housing may be condominiums. - 5.
-Net Residential Density Bonus: The Planning Board may grant a 20 percent net residential density bonus for the development of affordable housing units, if the developer can assure to the Planning Board's satisfaction that at least 20 percent of the total number of residential dwelling units in the proposed development will remain affordable to low and/or moderate income families for the next 25 years, and that preference will be given to individuals and families as described in A.1 above.
+Net Residential Density Bonus: The Planning Board may grant a twenty percent (20%) net residential density bonus for the development of affordable housing units, if the developer can assure to the Planning Board's satisfaction that at least twenty percent (20%) of the total number of residential dwelling units in the proposed development will remain affordable to low and/or moderate income families for the next twenty-five (25) years, and that preference will be given to individuals and families as described in A.1 above.
 The density bonus shall be calculated such that when the percentage of lots or units is more than .5 the bonus number of lots/units shall be rounded up, and when percentage of lots or units is .5 or less the bonus number of lots/units shall be rounded down.
-For example, if 12 lots are proposed, 2 of the lots must be affordable housing units (12 times 20% = 2.4, rounded down to 2 lots) If 13 lots are proposed, 3 of the lots must be affordable housing units (13 times 20% = 2.6, rounded up to 3 lots).
+For example, if 12 lots are proposed, two (2) of the lots must be affordable housing units (12 times 20% = 2.4, rounded down to 2 lots) If thirteen (13) lots are proposed, three (3) of the lots must be affordable housing units (13 times 20% =2.6, rounded up to 3 lots).
 The Planning Board shall not grant a net residential density bonus within the Royal River Corridor Overlay District, Residential Shoreland District or the Resource Protection District.
 The Planning Board shall not grant a net residential density bonus for any development located within the Groundwater Protection Overlay District, unless sewer serves the development. - 6.
 Residential Growth Limitation Waiver: The Planning Board shall waive the requirements of Section 3-3.E.
-Residential Growth Limitation, for the affordable housing units, if the developer can assure to the Planning Board's satisfaction that at least 20 percent of the total number of residential dwelling units in the proposed development will remain affordable to low and/or moderate income families for the next 25 years, and that preference will be given to individuals and families as described in A.1 and A.2 above.
+Residential Growth Limitation, for the affordable housing units, if the developer can assure to the Planning Board's satisfaction that at least twenty percent (20%) of the total number of residential dwelling units in the proposed development will remain affordable to low and/or moderate income families for the next twenty-five (25) years, and that preference will be given to individuals and families as described in A.1 and A.2 above.